The key activities of ODD FOUNDATION are categorized under the following heads:

 OBSERVATION OF INTERNATIONAL DAY AGAINST DRUG ABUSE AND ILLICIT TRAFFICKING:

-On the occasion of International Day Against Drug Abuse and Illicit Trafficking different programs were carried out on 26th June 2019 Odd Foundation carried out some awareness campaigns and also participated in the state and district level activities.
+To commemorate the occasion of International Day Against Drug Abuse and Illicit Trafficking on 26th June 2019 Odd Foundation carried out some awareness campaigns and also participated in the state and district level activities.

 VISIT OF M.Sc.
 NURSING STUDENTS OF SUM NURSING COLLEGE, “SIKSHA O ANUSANDHAN” UNIVERSITY, BHUBANESWAR, FOR ADVANCE CLINICAL EXPERIENCE: